Pulmunen/Elementor-blog/_posts/2022-12-05-custom-loop-with-ECS.md

-When you install Ele Custom Skins you get a new tab on your theme builder: loop [theme builder start]
+When you install Ele Custom Skins you get a new tab on your theme builder: loop
 <img src="/assets/images/theme builder start.png" alt="Theme Builder with Ele Custom Skins installed" style="width:100%;"/>

-Click add now.
+Click add new.
-The library page comes up.
-If you already have done the design work (which you have), you can select that at this point, otherwise create a fresh template that you can copy and paste into or design from scratch.
+The theme builder library page comes up.
+If you already have done the design work, you can select that at this point, otherwise create a fresh template that you can copy and paste into or design from scratch.
 <img src="/assets/images/open theme builder.png" alt="Open Theme Builder" style="width:100%;"/>
 Select insert.
 At this point, the Elementor/ElementorPro editor opens up.